iomko/SurfaceEditor/docs/Tool.md

 # Tool

-### ITool
-Abstract interface class representing a generic tool that holds an interaction handler.

-###### Public Methods:
-`ITool(InteractionHandlerConcept* interactionHandler)`
-Constructor that initializes the tool with a given interaction handler pointer.

-`virtual ~ITool()`
-Virtual destructor for safe polymorphic destruction.

-`virtual InteractionHandlerConcept* getInteractionHandler()`
-Returns a pointer to the associated interaction handler.

-### Tool<CommandT, InteractionHandlerT>
+### Tool<CommandT, InteractionHandlerT> class
-Template class representing a concrete tool binding a specific command type with a specific interaction handler type.
+Template class that represents a tool that has been binded with a command.

-Inherits from ITool.

-###### Public Methods:
+######  Methods:
-`Tool(CommandT* command)`
-Constructor that creates an instance of the interaction handler InteractionHandlerT using the given command pointer and passes it to the base ITool constructor.
+`Tool(CommandT* command)` - Constructor that creates an instance of the interaction handler using the given command pointer.

+#### All the Tool class instances used in the project:

+`BrushTool` – Tool that deforms surface by applying a default brush.

+`FaceDeselectionTool` – Tool that deselects face.

+`FaceSelectionTool` – Tool that selects face.

+`MeshSelectionTool` – Tool that selects mesh.

+### ToolRegistry class
+Class that stores all registered tools.

+`template<typename ToolT, typename...
+Args> static void registerTool(Args&&... args)` - Registers tool that will be added to a map.
+`template<typename ToolT> static ToolT* getTool()` - Retrieve tool from registry.
+`static void deleteRegistry()` - Deletes all the registered tools.